 - You can ask for a list of the times we’ve disclosed your health information for six years before the date you ask, to whom we disclosed it and why.

-- You can request a list of disclosed health information by completing the Request for an Accounting of Disclosures form and mailing it to the Administrative Director of Medical Information Management, 600 Ackerman Road, Room E2098, Columbus, OH 43202.
+- You can request a list of disclosed health information by completing the Request for an Accounting of Disclosures form and mailing it to the Release of Information, Medical Information Management, 110 Doan Hall, 410 W. 10th Avenue, Columbus, OH 43210.

 Get a copy of this privacy notice

 - You can ask for a paper copy of this notice at any time, even if you have agreed to receive the notice electronically.
 We will provide you with a paper copy.

 - If you have given someone medical power of attorney or legal guardianship, that person can exercise your rights and make choices about your health information.